-The most important thing to get out the way first is that 4K has become way cheaper in the last year or so.
+The most important thing to get out the way first is that 4K is pretty cheap these days.
 At this point you can find an entry-level 4K Samsung TV (40-plus inches) in the $300 price range.
-So if you’re looking into buying a new TV, then there really is no reason not to go 4K at this point.
+With that said, 4K is just the resolution, and not the be-all-end-all of image quality.

 There is, of course, the question of whether you have any actual 4K content to view.
 If you have just regular full HD (1080p) devices, like a Blu-ray player, PS3, PS4, Xbox 360 or Xbox One, then you won’t see huge benefits when running these things on a 4K TV.
-There will be some effect, thanks to something called “upconverting,” which essentially retains the 1080p quality of the image for a higher resolution.
+There will be some effect, thanks to something called “upconverting,” which upscales the 1080p quality for a higher resolution.

 Moving on Up

 So the entry point for 4K is, say, $300, and for that you should expect to get a TV with HDR, LCD or LED display.
 It won’t be the brightest screen and it won’t have the best contrast ratio, But 4K TVs stretch on up all the way to the thousands of dollars.
 Beyond the obvious factor of size difference, there are several very important things to consider with 4K.

 This is pretty much the baseline tech in 4K TVs today.
 HDR (High Dynamic Range) allows for a wider color gamut, deeper blacks, and brighter whites.
-Essentially, colours “pop” a whole lot more, and you get a much better contrast.
+Essentially, colors “pop” a whole lot more, and you get a much better contrast.
 It’s an essential accompaniment to a 4K TV.
-HDR10 is the baseline standard for HDR TVs these days, allowing for up to one billion colours onscreen.
+HDR10 is the baseline standard for HDR TVs these days, allowing for up to one billion colors onscreen.

 LED vs OLED vs QLED

-OLED is an evolution of LED and allows a TV to adjust the luminosity of each individual pixel, even turning pixels off completely when the required colour is deep black.
+OLED is an evolution of LED and allows a TV to adjust the luminosity of each individual pixel, even turning pixels off completely when the required color is deep black.
 It leads to great contrast and black levels, as well as other benefits like better motion blur and uniformity.
 This technically means that OLEDs have an infinite contrast ratio because their blacks are pitch-black.

 QLED is a Samsung-specific tech that actually has more in common with LED than OLED.
 Like LED, it uses a backlit LCD panel but adds a nanoparticle filter that makes colours pop more.
 Like OLED, it’s much pricier than LED, though the consensus is that it doesn’t quite match OLED in terms of its contrast ratios, refresh rates and other underlying technologies.

 How Much 4K Content Is Out There?

 4K (and HDR) is steadily becoming the standard in TV hardware, cable and streaming services.
-The PS5 and Xbox Series X (and the older PS4 Pro and Xbox One X both support 4K resolutions and HDR, and it’s certain that the next generation of consoles will maintain this standard.
+The PS5 and Xbox Series X (and the older PS4 Pro and Xbox One X) both support 4K resolutions and HDR.
 The future of optical media remains a bit uncertain, but in the meantime Ultra HD Blu-ray players are also becoming the norm.